 Critical Illness Rider

 This is a variant of accelerated death benefit rider.
 It allows you to receive all or a portion of your death benefit amount if you are critically ill.
-How much money you can access and which health conditions constitute a critical illness may vary from one policy to another.
+How much money you can access and which health conditions constitute a critical illness may vary from one life insurance policy to another.

 Taking money from your death benefit will lower the amount your family receives after your death.